 The tobacco hornworm is a voracious eater that can do a great deal of damage in a flower or vegetable garden.

-I decided to prune the dead flowers from my Buddleia (Butterfly Bush) the other day.
-It is attracting butterflies like crazy, but most of the flowers were long dead.
+I recently decided to prune the dead flowers from my buddleia (butterfly bush) the other day.
+It was attracting butterflies like crazy, but most of the flowers were long dead.

 As I started pruning I noticed that many of the stems were completely clean of leaves.
-I didn’t think much about it at first but just pruned behind the bar stems and moved on.
+I didn’t think much about it at first but just pruned behind the bare stems and moved on.